-- (20) An international onshore student cannot study more than one third of their total course by Online Learning and in every compulsory study period there must be at least one unit that is not delivered by Online Learning. - (21) The limit to Online Learning applies only to onshore student visa holders.
-If a student returns to their home country and their COE is cancelled then they can enrol in Online Learning units. - (22) Units studied Online in non-compulsory study periods (e.g. Session 3) are counted for the purposes of the "one-third" limit (clause (20)). - (23) If a student is in the final study period of a course, with only one subject to complete the course, the student may study this unit via Online Learning in Australia. - (24) International onshore students must enrol in at least one face-to-face unit in any compulsory study periods.
+(20) An international onshore student cannot study more than one third of their total course by Online Learning and in every Compulsory Teaching Period there must be at least one unit that is not delivered by Online Learning.

+- (21) The limit to Online Learning applies only to onshore student visa holders.
+If a student returns to their home country and their COE is cancelled then they can enrol in Online Learning units. - (22) Units studied Online in non-compulsory teaching periods are counted for the purposes of the "one-third" limit (clause (20)). - (23) If a student is in the final study period of a course, with only one subject to complete the course, the student may study this unit via Online Learning in Australia. - (24) International onshore students must enrol in at least one face-to-face unit in any compulsory teaching periods.